 FHA Energy Efficient mortgages can also be used in nearly any of the loans mentioned below, but lender requirements and other factors may affect these transactions.

-The FHA One Time Close construction loan, also known as a construction-to-permanent loan, allows borrowers to have a home built for them from the ground up.
+The FHA One Time Close construction loan / Single Close construction loan, also known as a construction-to-permanent loan, allows borrowers to have a home built for them from the ground up.
 Construction loans may require, depending on the lender, higher FICO scores than other types of loans, but many borrowers find the freedom to choose designs and layouts to be a very important part of the home buying process and prefer to have a house built.

 Construction loans require the use of escrow, and depending on the length of the construction phase the borrower may need to discuss how the loan will properly amortize since mortgage payments won’t begin coming due until after the construction phase is complete.